mstfacmly/mstfacmly.github.io/resume_gamedesigner.md

 <section class="resume" markdown="1">

 ## I am a Game designer with a love of the blending of mechanics and narrative.
-I've honed my skills over the years by developing a diverse range of skills, including 2D/3D Art, Animation, Writing, QA Testing
+### I've honed my skills over the years by developing a diverse range of skills, including 2D/3D Art, Animation, Writing, and QA Testing.

 Currently employed at {{ site.employer }}